 For a better understanding of the Swiss market, it is worth highlighting that Switzerland is not a member of the EU or EEA.
-Consequently, the EU Prospectus Directive and other EU or EEA capital markets regulations are not applicable to debt securities offerings in Switzerland.
+Consequently, the EU prospectus rules and other EU or EEA capital markets rules and regulations are not applicable to debt securities offerings in Switzerland.
 Further, while the Swiss Code of Obligations (CO) stipulates some minimum content requirements for prospectuses in public offerings, no related prospectus approval or registration requirements exist and, thus, the Swiss Financial Market Supervisory Authority (FINMA) exercises no approval function.
 More stringent rules, however, apply in the case of listed debt securities offerings, which are subject to a formal listing application proceeding before the relevant stock exchange, the most notable one being the SIX Swiss Exchange (SIX).
 Interestingly, however, SIX allows for a provisional admission to trading of debt securities, which means that the time to market can be very short for issuances of Swiss-listed debt securities.
+A fundamental overhaul of Swiss prospectus rules is expected to enter into force in 2019/20 (see 'Update and trends').